ultrox/eslint-config-kentcdodds/README.md

 ## Note

-This is fork from kentcdodds with my own customizations.
+This is fork from kentcdodds with my own customizations, supports Nextjs & promotes yaml configuration.

 ## Usage